BisanzLab/OHMC_Colaboratory/Protocols/ViralSeq/xGenLibraryPrepHT.md

 - When creating master mixes, always include an excess volume of 10%.
 - **Be sure to perform pre-PCR and post-PCR processes in the appropriately labeled clean benches.**

 This kit accepts DNA from **10 pg to 250 ng**.
 It is important to know the amount of starting material because the number of PCR cycles run during the Indexing step is dependent upon this number.
-If utilizing very-low quantity DNA, then utilize the number of PCR cycles supported for the lowest input amount.
+If using very low-quantity DNA, then use the number of PCR cycles recommended for the lowest input amount.

 ### Fragmentation
-This kit has been specifically designed to be processed with fragment sizes of 200bp or 350bp and has been specifically validated with mechanical shearing (sonication) methods.
+This kit has been specifically designed for use with fragment sizes of 200 bp or 350 bp and has been validated for mechanical shearing (sonication) methods.

 The size of the fragmented library impacts the bead volumes in the subsequent cleanup steps for the extension, ligation, and indexing processes.
 For this protocol, we will be utilizing **a fragment size of 350 bp.**